strogiyotec/lightbox-jdbc/README.md

 1) You create a jdbc session
 2) You make a select statement with Params (int pram with name and value)
 3) You fetch result from db
-4) Rows interface implements Iterable interface and can iterate on Map .Each map represent a single column from database table
+4) Rows interface extends Iterable interface and can iterate on Map .Each map represent a single column from database table